-When building a Japanese garden outside of Japan or even in another area in Japan, there might be some problems when it comes to establish moss in it.
+When building a Japanese garden outside of Japan or even in another area in Japan, there might be some problems when it comes to establishing moss in it.

 Although moss doesn’t need much to grow, there can be too much.
 Too many nutrients in the soil will enable other plants to overgrow moss.
 If we don’t have enough humidity, it can be hard to grow nice varieties of moss as well.